-This festive bourbon eggnog recipe is the perfect beverage for brunch or holiday sipping, and you’ll love the flavors and the way the glazed maple “bacon candy” compliments the spiked eggnog.
+This festive bourbon eggnog recipe with candied bacon is the perfect beverage for brunch or holiday sipping, and you’ll love the flavors and the way the glazed maple “bacon candy” compliments the spiked eggnog.

 This post may contain affiliate links.
 Please see our disclosure statement.

 I was inspired to create an eggnog drink after enjoying a bacon-enhanced beverage during brunch at Bacon Social House restaurant in Denver.
 The eatery serves a popular Breakfast Shot, which is a tasty blend of pecan whiskey, butterscotch schnapps, orange juice and a bacon slice.
 What a great idea!